microbiomeDB/microbiomeComputations/README.md

 This package uses the testthat package for testing.

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome and should be made to the **dev** branch.

 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update unit tests as appropriate.
-If making a change that affects the eda-verse, please conduct integration testing if possible.

 ## License
 [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt)